RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Method

-\textbf{Decoding faithfulness.} With ReferenceNet for pattern faithfulness, we still observe fine-grained distortion, because of the image decoding degradation caused by the high compression ratio of SDXL's VAE, as shown in~\cref{fig: ablation}.
-Although the VAE in FLUX~\cite{flux} greatly alleviates the loss by inflating latent channels, challenges intrinsic to the DiT framework~\cite{peebles2023dit}, such as slow convergence, and high data requirements, hinder its widespread adoption in the community.
 To address this, we propose a versatile three-stage \emph{\textbf{parameter gradual encoding adaption (PGEA)}} to align the SDXL UNet with the FLUX VAE.
-Specifically, we expand the channels in \emph{conv in} and \emph{conv out} layers (from 4 to 16) in U-Net to match FLUX VAE, enabling direct modification on the SD config file to load adapted weights.
+Specifically, we expand the channels in \emph{conv in} and \emph{conv out} layers (from 4 to 16) in UNet to match FLUX VAE, enabling direct modification on the SD config file to load adapted weights.
 Stage \uppercase\expandafter{\romannumeral1}: we focus on distilling the knowledge from the original \emph{conv in} layer to the adapted \emph{conv in} layer.
 The input image is encoded through different VAEs and passed into the 4 and 16-channel \emph{conv in} layers respectively, applying a reconstruction loss between their output to update the 16-channel \emph{conv in} layer for fast adaption.
 Stage \uppercase\expandafter{\romannumeral2}: we train the UNet on a standard text-to-image task for 20,000 steps, where only the 16-channel \emph{conv in} and \emph{conv out} layers are updated.
 Stage \uppercase\expandafter{\romannumeral3}: we train and update the entire UNet on the standard text-to-image task for 200,000 steps.
-The complete training of PGEA lasts for 4 days on $8$ 80GB-A100 GPUs.
+The complete training of PGEA lasts for 4 days on $8$ H20 GPUs.
 It is noteworthy that the adapted general UNet with extremely low decoding loss can be applied to various downstream tasks.
+Crucially, despite marginal gains in quantitative metrics, RAGDiffusion's breakthrough in brand logo fidelity makes it commercially viable, the first in industrial garment restoration.